Guidance on other measures

 “Other measures” will be evaluated regularly, taking the most recent available information into account, to ensure the ecological components of interest continue to be conserved.
 Outcomes of evaluations will be shared with partners and stakeholders.
 An adaptive management approach will ensure that any new activity that may be harmful to the ecological components being protected will be addressed.
 If this is not possible, the “other measure” will be removed from future reporting.

-Feedback can be provided by email (Other.Measures-Autres.Mesures@dfo-mpo.gc.ca) or during meetings with DFO officials.
-DFO is meeting regularly with Provinces and Territories, Indigenous Groups, environmental groups, communities, fishing industry associations and other marine industry stakeholders as part of the work to achieve the marine conservation targets.
+Feedback can be provided during meetings with Fisheries and Oceans Canada officials or by email at Other.Measures-Autres.Mesures@dfo-mpo.gc.ca.
+We meet regularly with provinces and territories, Indigenous groups, environmental groups, communities, fishing industry associations and other marine industry stakeholders as part of the work to achieve the marine conservation targets.

 - Date modified: